amber-hb/paradoxanthology/readme.txt

 Then in CMD type or terminal in an editor such as VS Code: node server.js In this folder type: npm install
-Then type: npm install --save express ejs express-validator cookie-session bcrypt mysql2 Then type: npm install bcryptjs
+Then type: npm install --save express ejs express-validator cookie-session bcrypt mysql2 Then type: npm install bcryptjs nodemailer
 Then in CMD, or a terminal in an editor such as VS Code, type: node server.js

 Have XAAMP installed and run Apache & MySql